pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 First of all: Thanks a lot for your work on pyparsing!

-I'm reasonably experienced with python, and have used

-ply before for a Python project that I'm now reimplementing

-in Python 3.0.
-For the new implementation I've chosen

-to go with pyparsing instead which, so far I have not
+I'm reasonably experienced with python, and have used ply before for a Python project that I'm now reimplementing in Python 3.0.
+For the new implementation I've chosen to go with pyparsing instead which, so far I have not regretted.

-regretted.

 But, now I'm having an issue with memory usage.

-For testing purposes I've instrumented my code in such

-a way that no references to anything coming out of the

-parser are kept.
-The first couple of iterations of the

-test go fine.
-Then as I keep reiterating the same

-test, it goes slower and slower.
-I can see that the

-python interpreter's image keeps growing in memory usage,

-and that the garbage collector takes longer and longer

-to run.
-Eventually the programme somehow grinds to a

-near-halt.
+For testing purposes I've instrumented my code in such a way that no references to anything coming out of the parser are kept.
+The first couple of iterations of the test go fine.
+Then as I keep reiterating the same test, it goes slower and slower.
+I can see that the python interpreter's image keeps growing in memory usage, and that the garbage collector takes longer and longer to run.
+Eventually the programme somehow grinds to a near-halt.

-As I run the parser, the garbage collector keeps finding

-lots of collectable stuff, but nothing uncollectable,

-so it doesn't seem to be an issue about unresolvable
+As I run the parser, the garbage collector keeps finding lots of collectable stuff, but nothing uncollectable, so it doesn't seem to be an issue about unresolvable reference cycles.

-reference cycles.

-To me it looks like references to certain objects

-are actually kept somewhere, and I just can't find them.
+To me it looks like references to certain objects are actually kept somewhere, and I just can't find them.

 Have you had this symptom in pyparsing before?
 Any ideas where I could start looking?

 #### 2009-02-07 18:46:40 - ptmcg
 1. Are you using packrat parsing?

 2. When you rerun the test, do you rebuild the parser every time, or just reuse the same one over and over?

-3. Just for kicks, try commenting out the <u>eq</u> method of ParserElement and see if you get the same behavior.
+3. Just for kicks, try commenting out the # eq__` method of ParserElement and see if you get the same behavior.